Skip to main content

 Does zoning out present a significant problem and impact your functioning?

 This has affected my former school and work performance.
-This is self-explanatory, but it is problematic when someone gives you directions, but you were zoned out when they were speaking, and now cannot complete the required task.
+This is self-explanatory, but it is problematic when someone gives you directions, and you zone out when they are speaking, and now cannot complete the required task.

-If you’re wondering whether your experience of zoning out is a sign of ADHD, we can help you explore that.
-If you are interested in pursuing an ADHD assessment, please contact us here or schedule a free 15-minute consultation where we can identify your needs, familiarize you with our process, and determine fit.
-Please feel free to share how this resonates with your experience!
+If you’re wondering whether your experience of zoning out is a sign of ADHD, NeuroSpark Health can help you explore that.
+If you are interested in pursuing an adult ADHD assessment, please contact us or schedule a free 15-minute consultation where we can identify your needs, familiarize you with our process, and determine fit.